efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB5.1/U1LAB5.1.md

 ### Extra Help?

-...
+I'm not seeing my changes on the screen!
+Make sure you are typing your `@media` queries below all the other code in the CSS.
+If this is already true, try changing something drastic like font `color` or `font-size` before something more subtle to test that the breakpoint is working.

 ### Extensions

 **Directions**:

-- You may have noticed that there is a **level 5**!
-Surprise, this is actually Gordon Ramsey's ChefHub page.
-Be sure to look at the exemplars to get a good idea of what the design should look like.
+- Surprise, this is actually Gordon Ramsey's ChefHub page.
+For **level 5**, be especially sure to look at the exemplars to get a good idea of what the design should look like.
 When the screen size is `Medium` or smaller, the sidebar turns into a second navbar!
 The goal is to use what you've learned with CSS Grid up until now to reformat the page at this breakpoint.
 There are two ways you can do this:
-    - Using `grid-template-areas` and `grid-area`.
+    - **Method 1**: using `grid-template-areas` and `grid-area`.
 This way is easier, most commonly used, and is the most efficient way, but it is trickier to first learn.
-This is the way we recommend doing it, and the site is currently formatted using `grid-area`.
-In the `@media` query, you would only need to change the one parent `div`.
+Regardless, this is the way we recommend doing it, and the site is currently formatted using `grid-area`.
+Checkout [this video](https://youtu.be/qTGbWfEEnKI?t=319) for an example on how to use it.
+HINT: In the `@media` query, you will need to only change the one parent `div`.
-    - Using `grid-template-columns` and `grid-column`.
+    - **Method 2**: using `grid-template-columns` and `grid-column`.
 This way will most likely feel more familiar to you.
 It is easier to learn, but harder to implement.
 In the `@media` query, you would need to change all the changed child `div`'s `grid-columns`.

     Choose which ever route you feel comfortable exploring.
 If you choose to use `grid-template-columns`, be sure to change the pre-written `level_five.css` to be consistent with this method.